 Why Do the Philanthropy Awards Matter?

-The Philanthropy Awards are designed not just to recognize impact — but to amplify it.
+The Philanthropy Awards are designed not just to recognize strong organizations, but to help them grow.
+Winning organizations gain:

 - National visibility